 Pennsylvania courts look unfavorably upon defendants charged with probation violations.
 When you are convicted and sentenced for a crime and then later probated or paroled, the courts expect you to live up to the stipulations of your release.
 Fail to do so, and a judge can order you to return to jail to serve out the rest of your sentence or the maximum sentence possible for your offense.
 They can also add time to your probationary period or place additional restrictions on your freedom.

 Good, deserving people are subject to making poor choices after their release from prison or jail.
 This is particularly true among those parolees who suffer from addiction.
 What’s more, parole violations often stem from misunderstandings and mistakes that are made innocently but that leads to dire consequences in our stringent and complicated criminal justice system.

-If you are facing probation revocation due to a technical violation or the commission of a new crime while serving out your probation, contact our probation violation attorney to discuss your situation.
+If you are facing probation revocation due to a technical violation or the commission of a new crime while serving out your probation, contact our expert probation violation lawyer to discuss your situation.
 The sooner you call after your parole officer submits an affidavit reporting the violation, the better, since swift action is required to represent your legal interests and keep you out of jail.

 One of the general stipulations of being released on parole or probation is that you commit no new crimes during your probationary period.
 If you are charged with a new crime while still on probation, you may be held without bond until your preliminary hearing.
 Your attorney can file motions to have the detainer against you lifted, which is sometimes successful, depending on the circumstances.